reynard-testing/reynard/util/experiments/README.md

 We combined the Reynard Filibuster Corpus experiments in [FilibusterSuiteIT](/library/src/test/java/dev/reynard/junit/integration/FilibusterSuiteIT.java).

-We can use [the provided scripts](./filibuster/) to automatically build, start and stop each benchmarks.
+We can use [the provided scripts](./filibuster/) to automatically build, start, and stop each benchmark.
 To run the whole suite, run:

 ```sh